Top 5 Symptoms of a Bad Timing Chain Tensioner

 The symptoms of a bad timing chain may also show up when the car is experiencing other problems.

-Before your car experiences a complete failure, inspecting the timing chain tensioner is essential.
+Before your car experiences a complete failure, inspect the timing chain tensioner.

 Steps to inspect your timing chain tensioner:

-- After locating the chain, you would discover the timing chain's position at the side.
+• Find the Chain: After locating the chain, you will discover the timing chain's position at the side.

-- If the unusual sounds persist, the issue may be related to the timing chain.
-However, it's essential to avoid running the engine too much as the car's battery might not be able to recharge after you remove the chain.
+• Evaluate: If the unusual sounds persist, the issue may be related to the timing chain.
+However, avoid running the engine too much so you don’t drain the battery.

 Conclusion